Augmented Reality Surgical Navigation

 VisAR is currently FDA cleared for interoperative stereotactic spinal surgical guidance, for both minimally invasive (MISS) and open surgery.
 Additional FDA submissions are pending.

 Most operative systems tether the doctor to the system and the operating room.
 VisAR is an untethered system that puts the entire OR footprint into the Hololens on the surgeon's head.
 It is the smallest OR footprint available today.
 The headsets can be moved from suite to suite, and the doctor can be free to move about the operating room.

 Advanced workflows walk the surgeon through the procedure with both visual and voice instructions.
-For example, the ‘Surgical Workflow’ that walks a doctor through the full setup of the VisAR system including calibration of eyes, room, device, and deployment the software.
+For example, the ‘Surgical Workflow’ that walks a doctor through the full setup of the VisAR system including calibration of eyes, room, device, and deployment of the software.
 This workflow automation reduces training costs and allows them to be up and running in minutes without the aid of a rep or product expert.

 - Navigation views

 - "Two Minute" Set-up in an OR

 Novarad has partnered with Microsoft to utilize off-the-shelf AR headset technology which allows for lowered cost and the ability to leverage expected hardware advancements.
 The untethered wirelessly connected Microsoft HoloLens 2 visor worn by the physician results in the smallest OR footprint of any system on the market.
 No other navigation equipment is required.
 VisAR is built on the Novarad imaging technology solution stack that provides interoperability, HIPAA compliance, image management, and deep security.